rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/portfolio.md

 Me: But Teacher I submitted why is my grade so low?

-Teacher: Did you submit a *complete* research portfolio with references properly annotated?
+Teacher: Did you submit a *complete* research portfolio with references and proper summarization?
+Was it submitted on time?